orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   or ebuild changed to accommodate older architectures via cpu_flags_* USE flags.
 The build files may be modified to optionalize them.
-Again, these hardcoded SIMD flags may result in illegal instruction, or perceived as vendor lock-in, or undisclosed sponsored project.
+Again, these hardcoded SIMD flags may result in illegal instruction, or perceived as vendor lock-in, or as an undisclosed sponsored project.

 # Ebuild organization